The top prospects available for the 2025 NFL Draft.

 3.

-10/23/24: In 2024, McMillan has 47 receptions for 780 yards and four touchdowns.
+01/07/25: In 2024, McMillan had 84 receptions for 1,319 yards and eight touchdowns.
+He suffered a foot injury and is out indefinitely.
 In the season opener, McMillan was going against an easy opponent in New Mexico, but he had a game for the games that rewrote record books.
 In the season opener, McMillan totaled ten receptions for 304 yards and four touchdowns.
-McMillan has been limited by the struggles of quarterback Noah Fifita.
+McMillan was limited by the struggles of quarterback Noah Fifita in 2024, and McMillan declared for the 2025 NFL Draft.

 08/27/24: Arizona had an impressive 2023 season while featuring a dangerous passing attack.
 Wide receiver Jacob Cowing was a known factor for 2023, but McMillan emerged as a playmaker that season.
 The sophomore caught 90 passes on the year for 1,402 yards and 10 touchdowns.
 McMillan notched 39 catches for 702 yards and eight scores as a freshman.
 The 6-foot-5, 210-pounder McMillan has mismatch size for the NFL.